Taurus Sun/Sag Moon/Cap Rising ~ ENFP ~ Manifesting Generator ~ Enneagram 8 ~ The Performer Sparktype ~ Magicaian/Wheel of Fortune Soul Card.

 NOW THAT STORY TIME IS OVER (trust me if we work together, story time will become the norm-more yours than mine so get ready), let me tell you a little bit about myself.

 I am a third culture kid and got on a plane the first time when I was two months old and have not stopped collecting frequent flier miles ever since.
-I speak several languages and lived in Portugal and Ethiopia, though I am half Cape Verdean and half Mozambican- please dont ask me where I'm from.
+I speak several languages and lived in Portugal, Ethiopia, and New York City.
+And though I am technically half Cape Verdean and half Mozambican- please don't ask me where I'm from, it will send me into an identity crises.

 After NYU, I went on to complete a professional conservatory training program where I was stripped down to my truest self time and time again in front of an audience.
 Until today, this is the hardest work I have ever done and without a doubt, the most impactful.
 Less than six months out of school, I wrote, produced, and starred in my first short film.
 We completed the arduous task with a production team of 100% women which I am immensely proud of and proceeded to get into two international film festivals in New York City.
 Many would have told me to wait, to audition, not to waste the money- but taking risks and being audacious is the only way I know how to live.

-After living the NYC life for eight years- the lead in an original off-Broadway play, launched my own succesful tarot business whose clients included WeWork, did the gig economy lifestyle, had the opportunity to attend numerous movie premiers, my time in the city came to an end (for now, me and the big apple are endgame baby).
+After living the NYC life for eight years- having been the lead in an original off-Broadway play, launched my own successful tarot business whose clients included WeWork, did the gig economy lifestyle, had the opportunity to attend numerous movie premiers....my time in the city came to an end (for now, me and the big apple are endgame baby).
 I decided to travel the world and see what the universe brought my way for a little while.
-Corona may have interupted my Central America plans but thankfully the work I love, can come with me anywhere and everywhere.
+Corona may have interrupted my Central America plans but thankfully the work I love, can come with me anywhere and everywhere.
+And for now, my work finds me galivanting around the land of my ancestors, island hopping and getting to finally know, one of my home countries.